Pare Ko, a Limited Edition Eheads Vinyl Album is Coming Your Way For the First Time!

 Ultraelectromagneticpop! - the classic debut album by The Eraserheads celebrates its 25th year with a remastered edition by Bernie Grundman, legendary audio engineer.
 Relive the memories of this groundbreaking Filipino music milestone.
 Out on Friday, November 23 on Spotify and other digital streaming platforms!
 Brought to you by Sony Music Philippines and Offshore Music. #ULTRA25 #OffshoreMusic #SonyMusicPhilippines #BernieGrundman #Eraserheads #Ultraelectromagneticpop!

-This 12-track album introduced the quartet band of lead singer-rhythm guitarist Ely Buendia, lead guitarist Marcus Adoro, bass player Buddy Zabala, and drummer Raymund Marasigan to the listening public who, 25 years ago, have no idea that their daily lives would be touched by these people’s rhythm and melodies.
+This 12-track album introduced the quartet band of lead singer-rhythm guitarist Ely Buendia, lead guitarist Marcus Adoro, bass player Buddy Zabala, and drummer Raymund Marasigan to the listening public.

-The ultra-electro magic of its classics like “Maling Akala”, “Toyang”, and “Ligaya” has brought the band a strong following in Philippine rock scene that they were even lauded as “Filipino Fab Four” ala The Beatles.
+The ultra-electro magic of its classics like “Maling Akala”, “Toyang”, and “Ligaya” brought the band a strong following in Philippine rock scene—they were even lauded as “Filipino Fab Four” ala The Beatles.

 In 2002, the band broke up due to internal conflict but they did a reunion concert in 2008.
-However, it was cut short due to Buendia's health condition.
-They, again, staged another reunion concert in 2009.
+It was cut short due to Buendia's health condition.
+They staged another reunion concert in 2009.